pchudzik/blog.pchudzik.com/content/post/2016/final-fields.md

 }
 {{</highlight>}}

-I've no idea how to read bytecod but using this [keywords reference](https://en.wikipedia.org/wiki/Java_bytecode_instruction_listings).
+I've no idea how to read bytecode but using this [keywords reference](https://en.wikipedia.org/wiki/Java_bytecode_instruction_listings).
 We can try to figure out some things.
 First Take a look at getInlined method.
-It will load constant from constant pool and will return reference to it.
-Things looks different for Long object.
-First object reference will be loaded, then field will be read from object and finally it will be returned.
-See the diference? getInlined will not load object reference it will use variable directly from constant pool.
+It will load constant from constant pool and will return the reference to it.
+Things look different for the Long object.
+First object reference will be loaded, then the field will be read from the object and finally, it will be returned.
+See the difference? getInlined will not load object reference it will use the variable directly from constant pool.

 You might ask what's the difference between String and Long?
 Long is an object.
-10L is not it's primitive value and it must be converted to Long (Object).
-Autoboxing feature will kick in and will convert primitive 10L value to Long object that's why it is not compile time constant.
+10L is not its primitive value and it must be converted to Long (Object).
+Autoboxing feature will kick in and will convert the primitive 10L value to the Long object that's why it is not compile time constant.

 # Example